jayjayabose/weather-app/README.md

 ### Design Considerations
 - Mobile-first.
 WeatherApp is designed as a mobile-first app.
 - Client-side rendering.
-  - To reduce latency API calls are make from the client
+  - To reduce latency API calls are made from the client
-    - A tradeoff of this appraoch is API keys are exposed to the client
+    - A tradeoff of this approach is API keys are exposed to the client
-    - I consider this a minor concern for this projeect.
+    - I consider this a minor concern for this project.
-  - Server side rendering avoids this tradeoff but requires client to relay data to server, thus increasing latency
+  - Server side rendering avoids this tradeoff but requires the client to relay data to the server, thus increasing latency
 - Initial Load Screen.
 What is presented to the user initially?
   - I decided to load default weather data.
 Why?
-    - When data loads the user sees weather results and intuitively understand the utility of the app
+    - When data loads the user sees weather results and can intuitively understand the utility of the app
-    - I considered a "search box" only inital scren
+    - I considered a "search box-only" initial screen
       - pros: (i) low latency
       - cons: (i) user must "do work" (e.g. enter search term) before the utility of the app is clear (see above)
-    - I considered initial messaging on "how to use", but decided the interface is simple enought that it's best to enable the user to interact right away.
+    - I considered initial messaging on "how to use", but decided the interface is simple enough that it's best to enable the user to interact right away.

 ### Future Work
 - Fix: Google Maps Javascript API is not loading asynchronously.
 I belive [this](https://www.npmjs.com/package/@googlemaps/js-api-loader) will resolve the issue.
-- Add support for multiple lattitude and longitude formats
+- Add support for multiple latitude and longitude formats
-- Add client side validation of search parameteres
+- Add client-side validation of search parameters
-- Format display of lattitude longitude coordinates in weather results
+- Format display of latitude and longitude coordinates in weather results
 - Add tests

 ## Installation
 ### Dependencies
-If you'd like to build th project locally, you'll need:
+If you'd like to build the project locally, you'll need:
 #### System Requirements
 - [Node.js 18.17](https://nodejs.org/) or later.
 - macOS, Windows (including WSL), and Linux are supported.